wely/DevCamp/HOL/node/03-azuread-office365/README.md

                             td= key
     ```

 1. With the view prepped, create a route at `routes/profile.js`.
 When the route is loaded, it will query the Microsoft Graph "Me" endpoint.
 This query requires a token to be passed in an `authorization` request header, which we grab from the `user` object provided by Passport.
+Add the following code to the `routes/profile.js` file:

     ```javascript
     var express = require('express');